pecuchet/dotburo-website/storage/content/blog/2018/03/laravel-guzzle-cache-middleware.md

 implementation of the former corresponds to one of the APIs the project is talking to.
 This way I can manage all the requests in a likely fashion, while taking care of the specifics of each API.
 I can, for example, instantiate the below [GuzzleResponseCache](https://gist.github.com/pecuchet/90a2246a0c381b9a9a82fbe452ab4301){target=_blank rel=noopener}
- with a TTL specific to each API.
+ with a specific TTL.
 <br>
-The GuzzleResponseCache class is a [Guzzle middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html#middleware){target=_blank rel=noopener}, which means that it handles the intermediary execution of a *handler*, i.e. a function that modifies the request options and response of HTTP request performed by Guzzle.
+The GuzzleResponseCache class is a [Guzzle middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html#middleware){target=_blank rel=noopener}, which means that it handles the intermediary execution of a *handler*, i.e. a function that modifies the request options and response of the HTTP request performed by Guzzle.
 <br>
-To make it work the GuzzleResponseCache middleware needs to be added to a handler stack which will be traversed while doing the request.
+To make it work the GuzzleResponseCache middleware needs to be added to a handler stack, which will be traversed while doing the request.
 Like so:
 <br>
 ```
 $guzzleHandlerStack = \GuzzleHttp\HandlerStack:create();